Welcome to Southwestern Oregon Community College

 8060 165th Avenue N.E., Suite 100

-Copies of the College’s accreditation, self-study reports, approvals, and certifications are available for review by contacting the Accreditation Liaison Officer or requesting to review copies of reports which have been made available at the Library (not all reports are available at the Library at this time), located in Tioga Hall.
+Copies of the College’s accreditation, self-study reports, approvals, and certifications are available for review by contacting the Accreditation Liaison Officer or requesting to review copies of reports which have been made available at the Library (not all reports are available at the Library at this time), located in Tioga Hall or posted on the Institutional Report Archives webpage.
 NWCCU accreditation status is granted as an institution; any program specialized accreditation or approvals are granted by other agencies.

 Southwestern Program Accreditation